Jah-On/live-stock-history/README.md

 # live-stock-history
 A home for archived live data.
 This is data that is often not saved afterwards like bid/ask.

 As of right now, this data only comes from TD Ameritrade.
 With this, I can only get data for U.S. stocks.
-If I reach for evey $1,000 in sponsors, another country will be added.
+For evey $750 in sponsors, another country will be added (Not aall listings, just support for that country).

 Here is the hierarchy of this repository: